 What are the benefits and risks of screening?

-The PSA test may put your mind at ease.
-It may find prostate cancer early, before it spreads.
-Early treatment helps slow the spread of cancer.
-This may help some men live longer.
+The PSA test and DRE are very important tools.
+They help to find prostate cancer early, before it spreads.
+When found early, it can be treated early which helps stop or slow the spread of cancer.
+This is likely to help some men live longer.

-The risks of a PSA test are that it may miss detecting cancer (a "false negative").
-Or the test may be a "false positive," suggesting something is wrong.
-This may lead to a biospy that isn't needed.
-The test might also detect very slow growing cancer that will never cause problems.
+A risk of a PSA test is that it may miss detecting cancer (a "false negative").
+Or, the test may be a "false positive," suggesting something is wrong when you are actually healthy.
+A false positive result may lead to a biopsy that isn't needed.
+The test might also detect very slow growing cancer that will never cause problems if left untreated.

 Transrectal prostate biopsy